SuperDARN/DDWG/meetings/workshop_reports/Krieger_ddwg_2020.md

 1. DAWG:
     1. Provide tool for checking DAT files similar to the tool for checking RAWACF files
     1. Provide tool for checking RAWACF files that were converted to DAT with low-pwr issue
-    1. Provide tools for fixing blacklisted files
+    1. Provide tools for fixing blocked files
     1. Provide guidance on possible fixes to DCE files that had phasing matrix issue
 1. Kevin Sterne/Paul Breen/DDWG members who stage files for them:
     1. Work to get all PI institutions' radar data flowing to both VT and BAS